2008 Georgia Tech Yellow Jackets football team: At. No. 19 North Carolina

+No. 23 Miami (FL)

 Georgia Tech has defeated Miami four consecutive years joining Alabama, Florida, Florida State, Kentucky, Notre Dame, and Virginia Tech as the only schools to defeat Miami in four consecutive years.
 Georgia Tech led by as much as 24 and never relented the lead over the Canes as the Tech offense racked up 472 yards rushing.
 The defense picked off two Miami passes including one by defensive end Michael Johnson, which was returned for the first touchdown of the game.
 Tech's victory put them in first place in the Coastal Division.
 Georgia Tech needs Virginia, Virginia Tech, and North Carolina to lose at least one more game to end all tie breaking scenarios.
 Also of note, the game was dubbed a "White Out" by the Georgia Tech Athletic Association and fans were encouraged to wear white to the game.